dalbay/Node.js-Tutorials/README.md

 - Next,
   - Read data from the data.json file, then
   - parse JSON into JavaScript, and then
   - send back the result to the client.
+When a file is requested, to find its location in the file system, we could access it with this type of code: ```fs.readFile('./dev-data/data.json')```.
+The dot (.) in node referse to the directory from which we run the node command in the terminal.
+If we run the node command some where else the dot would mean something else.
+(So for example if we started node from the desktop then the dot would mean the desktop).
-To find where the current file is located - a path that starts with a dot changes depending on where we run node.
-A better way is to use __dirname variable, which will locate the script that we want to execute.
-For that make use of a template string and use the variable.
-(The required functions are an exception to this rule.)
+Therefore, this approach is not ideal.
+A better way is to use ***__dirname*** variable, which will locate the script that we want to execute.
+All node.js scripts get access to this variable.
+This variable always translates to the directory in which the script is located.(Note that only exception for this rule is when used with the required function).
+To access the *__dirname* variable use a template string.
-When sending back the data we need to we need to tell the browser the content type.
+When sending back the data we need to tell the browser the ```Content-type```.
 In our case it’s JSON.
 ```javascript
 const fs = require('fs');
 const http = require('http');